mhowlett/ngx_stub_status_prometheus/README.md

 This will serve status information at /metrics.

+If other locations on this server are publically accessible, the status information will be as well.
+In order to prevent public access, you can use https and basic auth as described here: http://prometheus.io/docs/operating/configuration/#scrape-configurations-scrape_config

 Unlike stub_status, stub_status_prometheus does not expose any variables corresponding to the status information.
-If you need these, you can use the stub_status module alongside stub_status_prometheus.
+If you need these, you can use the stub_status module alongside the prometheus status module.
 Note that the stub_status directive can be placed in a server context for this purpose (does not need to be placed in location context).